Electroweak phase transition in the presence of hypermagnetic field and the generation of gravitational waves: The electroweak phase transition

-In Table \ref{t1}, we show values of various quantities characterizing the EWPT, including $ \epsilon _* $ and $ \tau $, for three values of $ B^{\mathrm{bg}}_Y $.
-It is interesting to note that $\tau^{-1}\sim 10^{-3}(t_f-t_*)$, where $t_f$ and $t_*$ are the times associated with $T_f$ and $T_*$, respectively.
-In the next section, we will use these quantities for computing the spectrum of the GWs produced during the EWPT.
+$\tau/{H_*}$ is a dimensionless quantity which is a measure of the rate of the first-order part of the transition and has significant effects on the energy and frequency distributions of the generated GW \cite{Kamionkowski:1993fg}.
+In Table \ref{t1}, we show values of various quantities characterizing the EWPT, including $ \epsilon _* $ and $ T_* $, for some representative points in the parameter space.
+It is interesting to note that the PT duration, $\tau^{-1}\sim 10^{-3}(t_{\mathrm{f}}-t_*)$, where $t_{\mathrm{f}}$ and $t_*$ are the times associated with $T_{\mathrm{f}}$ and $T_*$, respectively.
+In the next section, we will use these quantities to compute the spectrum of the GWs produced during the EWPT.

+Finally and in passing, we like to mention that if we use the more commonly-used high temperature expansion of thermal functions, Eqs.\ (\ref{thef}) and (\ref{JF}), instead of using the exact expression Eq.\ (\ref{Jexact}), we would get different results as shown in Table \ref{t11}.
+Comparison of the results shows that we obtain a stronger first order phase transition when using the exact expression.
+In particular, the jump in the order parameter defined by $ \Delta \phi(T_*)=\phi_{\mathrm{true}}(T_*)-\phi_{\mathrm{false}}(T_*)$ increases by about $2\% $ and the latent heat released increases by about $15\% $.
+Regarding the two step PT, the bubbles of the new phase nucleates within a background that has already acquired some value for the Higgs field VEV.
+Therefore, the strength of the second step, i.e. the first-order part, can be defined as: $ \Delta \phi(T_c)/T_c$, where $ \Delta \phi(T_c)=\phi_{\mathrm{true}}(T_c)-\phi_{\mathrm{false}}(T_c)$.
+According to Table \ref{t1}, the values of this quantity lie between 0.31 to 0.56.
+In the following, we use the results obtained by the exact expression, as shown in Table \ref{t1}.